tharansakthi/digital-garden-jekyll-template/_pages/index.md

 permalink: /
 ---

-# Welcome to DrSS' Notes
+# Welcome to Dr. SS' Notes

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   You can start by exploring from the index of all [[Public]] notes published directly from my private knowledge collection.